openspyrit/spyrit-examples/2025_hLSFM/Readme.md

 1. The scripts  `main_colorize_*.py` plot in color ("rainbow colors")
     * the raw measurements in `./Preprocess/Run*/`,
     * the reconstructed hypercubes in `./Reconstruction/hypercube/tikhonet50_div1.5/RUN*/`.
+1. To reconstruct all slices of hypercubes acquired using canonical and hadamard patterns:
+    1. Using SPYRiT v2.4: Run `main_recon_Fellgett.py`
+    1. Using SPYRiT v3.1: Run `main_v3_recon_Fellgett.ipynb`

+    * the preprocessed measurements are loaded from `data\2023_02_28_mRFP_DsRed_3D\Preprocess`
+    * The hypercubes are saved to `data\2023_02_28_mRFP_DsRed_3D\Reconstruction\hypercube`
+1. PILOT EGFP-DsRed preprocessed data T10_RUN0005 seems to be corrupted, however preprocessing the raw data corresponding to this slice generates the correct file.
 1. The script  `main_stat.py` shows examples to compute mean and covariance matrices "in 2D".
 To compute mean and covariance "in 1D", as required by the Tikhonov step of the reconstruction, see `stat_1.py` in `spyrit.misc.statistics`.
 1. Training:
    * See `train.sh` for a typical shell script.